hbstack/site/content/modules/header/banner/index.md

 ## Page Parameters

-Set up the banner for a specify page via setting the `header.banner` parameters on front matter, it will override the site parameters.
+Set up the banner for a specified page via setting the `header.banner` parameters on front matter, it will override the site parameters.

 {{< bs/config-toggle >}}
 {{% code-snippet "front-matter.yaml" %}}